-- 1. School Bus (State Definition): Section 1006.25, F.S., defines a "school bus" as "a motor vehicle regularly used for the transportation of prekindergarten disability program and kindergarten through grade 12 students of the public schools to and from school or to and from school activities, and is owned, operated, rented, contracted or leased by any district school board..." - 2.
-School Bus (Federal Definition): Title 49 CFR Part 571.3 defines: "school bus" as "a bus that is sold or introduced in interstate commerce for purposes that include carrying students to and from school or related events." - 3.
-Multi-Function School Activity Bus (MFSAB): is defined by Florida school bus specifications as a school bus constructed to FMVSS and Florida school bus specifications to be used for school-related activities.
-MFSABs may not be used to transport students to and from school or between schools for the purpose of attendance. - 4.
-MFSAB (Federal Definition): Title 49 CFR Part 571.3 defines "MFSAB" as a school bus NOT used to transport students to and from home or school bus stops.
+- 1. School Bus (State Definition): Section 1006.25, F.S., defines a "school bus" as "a motor vehicle regularly used for the transportation of prekindergarten disability program and kindergarten through grade 12 students of the public schools to and from school or to and from school activities, and is owned, operated, rented, contracted, or leased by any district school board..." - 2.
+School Bus (Federal Definition): Title 49 CFR Part 571.3 defines "school bus" as "a bus that is sold or introduced in interstate commerce for purposes that include carrying students to and from school or related events" - 3.
+Multi-Function School Activity Bus (MFSAB): The state definition of MFSAB is defined by Florida school bus specifications as a school bus constructed to FMVSS and Florida school bus specifications to be used for school-related activities.
+MFSABs may not be used to transport students to and from school. - 4.
+MFSAB (Federal Definition): Title 49 CFR Part 571.3 defines MFSAB as a school bus NOT used to transport students to and from home or school bus stops.